ryotayamanaka/setup_rdf_adb/README.md

   - Existing virtual cloud network: The VCN created above
   - Existing subnet: The public subnet of the VCN

+Please check the IP address of this compute VM via the Web console.

 ## Download Wallet

 Oracle Cloud console > Oracle Database > Autonomous Database